How to Boost Charity Momentum During the Summer Slowdown

 It’s always the right time to refresh your online presence!
 Remember, you have just three seconds to engage a new user who visits your site.

 Especially during slow times, putting time and resources into improving SEO, publishing new blogs and content, auditing user-flows, and updating graphics and images are worthwhile endeavours.
-Give specific attention to your mobile user experience, which can sometimes be neglected.
-Mobile giving is growing fast and CanadaHelps data shows it makes up 21% of the giving market.
+Give specific attention to your mobile user experience.
+CanadaHelps data shows mobile giving now makes up 21% of the giving market.

 Your landing page should have easy-to-read messages, no long text blocks, and a compelling video or photo, accompanied by clear calls-to-action urging visitors to donate or volunteer.